These are the different types of conventional lights generally available to us that we can use for theatre lighting.

 The Pebble Convex light has lots of small dimples on the outside of the lens that produce a semi hard edge beam with less scatter than a fresnel.
 These were popular for sidelighting as they are a cross between a fresnel and a profile.
 Acclaim_Fresnel and PC Operation and Data sheet

-A later development is the zoom profile that has two lenses to allow the beam angle or size to be varies as well as the focus.
+A later development is the Zoom Profile that has two lenses to allow the beam angle or size to be varied as well as the focus.

 Profiles usually have shutters fitted to allow the beam shape to be varied, such as changing it to a rectangular shape to light a doorway.
 The Selecon Acclaim Zoom Profile is available as 650W GY9.5 base version or the more efficient Axial Acclaim Zoom Profile that is as bright as most conventional 1000W profiles.